Optimal Mediation Mechanism in Bilateral Trade: Model

-Consider a bilateral trade scenario where a seller possesses an item and aims to sell it to a buyer through a trusted mediator.
-The item has a quality, denoted by $q\in Q$, which can only be observed by the seller.
-The buyer also has private information, denoted by $t \in T$, indicating his preferences.
-For convenience, we call $q$ and $t$ the types of the seller and the buyer, respectively.
-The buyer's type $t$ only reflects the buyer's personal preferences, hence independent of the quality $q$.
-Both $q$ and $t$ are random variables drawn from publicly known distributions $G(q)$ and $F(t)$.
-The support of $q$ and $t$ are $Q = [\underline{q}, \bar{q} ]$ and $T = [\underline{t}, \bar{t} ]$, respectively.
-We assume that both $G(q)$ and $F(t)$ are differentiable in their support, with the corresponding probability density functions $g(q)$ and $f(t)$.
+Consider a trade market where a seller $s$ owns an item and wishes to sell it to a buyer $b$ through a mediator $me$.
+Let $q$ denote the quality of the item, which is privately observed by the seller, and let $t\in T$ represent the buyer's private type, capturing their preferences.
+We assume both $q$ and $t$ are random variables independently drawn from publicly known distributions $G(q)$ and $F(t)$, with $Q = [\underline{q}, \bar{q}]$ and $T = [\underline{t}, \bar{t}]$ being their supports.
+Suppose that both $G(q)$ and $F(t)$ are differentiable, with corresponding probability density functions $g(q)$ and $f(t)$.